Pangaea: Evidence of existence

 The geography of the continents bordering the Atlantic Ocean was the first evidence suggesting the existence of Pangaea.
 The seemingly close fit of the coastlines of North and South America with Europe and Africa was remarked on almost as soon as these coasts were charted.
-The first to suggest that these continents were once joined and later separated may have been Abraham Ortelius in 1596.
-Careful reconstructions showed that the mismatch at the 500 fathom contour was less than 130 km, and it was argued that this was much too good to be attributed to chance.
+Careful reconstructions showed that the mismatch at the 500 fathom contour was less than 130 km, and it was argued that this was much too similar to be attributed to coincidence.

-Additional evidence for Pangaea is found in the geology of adjacent continents, including matching geological trends between the eastern coast of South America and the western coast of Africa.
-The polar ice cap of the Carboniferous Period covered the southern end of Pangaea.
+Additional evidence for Pangaea is found in the geology of adjacent continents, including matching geological trends between the eastern coast of South America, the east coast of North America (namely the Appalachian Mountains), and the western coast of Africa.
+The polar ice cap of the Carboniferous covered the southern end of Pangaea.
 Glacial deposits, specifically till, of the same age and structure are found on many separate continents that would have been together in the continent of Pangaea.
-The continuity of mountain chains provides further evidence, such as the Appalachian Mountains chain extending from the southeastern United States to the Caledonides of Ireland, Britain, Greenland, and Scandinavia.
+The continuity of mountain chains provides further evidence, such as the Appalachian Mountains chain extending from the southeastern United States to the Scandinavian Caledonides of Europe; these are now believed to have formed a single chain, the Central Pangean Mountains.

 Fossil evidence for Pangaea includes the presence of similar and identical species on continents that are now great distances apart.
-For example, fossils of the therapsid Lystrosaurus have been found in South Africa, India and Antarctica, alongside members of the Glossopteris flora, whose distribution would have ranged from the polar circle to the equator if the continents had been in their present position; similarly, the freshwater reptile Mesosaurus has been found in only localized regions of the coasts of Brazil and West Africa.
+For example, fossils of the therapsid Lystrosaurus have been found in South Africa, India and Antarctica, alongside members of the Glossopteris flora, whose distribution would have ranged from the polar circle to the equator if the continents had been in their present position; similarly, the freshwater reptile Mesosaurus has been found only in localized regions of the coasts of Brazil and West Africa.